oracle/oracle-database-operator/README.md

 **CAUTION:** The current release of `OraOperator` (v0.2.0) is for development and test only.
 DO NOT USE IN PRODUCTION.

-This release has been installed and tested (not certified) on the following Kubernetes platforms:
+This release has been installed and tested on the following Kubernetes platforms:

 * [Oracle Container Engine for Kubernetes (OKE)](https://www.oracle.com/cloud-native/container-engine-kubernetes/) with Kubernetes 1.17 or later
 * [Oracle Linux Cloud Native Environment(OLCNE)](https://docs.oracle.com/en/operating-systems/olcne/) 1.3 or later